Aleks130699/ha-fpp/info.md

 * Start a playlist or sequence
 * Stop a playlist or sequence
 * Set or step the player volume
+* Next a sequence
+* Prev a sequence
+* Pause a sequence
+* Resume a sequence

 # Installation